cfsworkload/mobileTelco/README.md

 The database is now set up to query using the CloudantGeoAdapter under the MobileFirst Platform.

-## Install MobileFirst Platform Foundation CLI
+## Install MobileFirst Platform CLI
-The IBM MobileFirstFirst Platform Command Line Interface...
+The IBM MobileFirstFirst Platform Command Line Interface tool is used to easily create, manage, push, and register MobileFirst client and server artifacts.
+Specifically, you will use the CLI to create the server artifacts in the next section.

 1. Download the CLI package for the required release version:
    [MobileFirst Platform Foundation CLI v7.1 (20151214)](http://public.dhe.ibm.com/ibmdl/export/pub/software/products/en/MobileFirstPlatform/mobilefirst_cli_installer_7.1.0.zip)